esphome/esphome-docs/components/lvgl.rst

 Layouts help positioning the widgets automatically, without the need to manually specify the ``x`` and the ``y`` positional coordinates for each.
 This is a great way to simplify the configuration, allowing you to even omit alignment options.

-The layout configuration options are applied to any parent widget or page, which influence the appearance of the children.
+The layout configuration options are applied to any parent widget or page, influencing the appearance of the children.

 .. _lvgl-layouts-flex: